mattsilber/applock/readme.md

 ### Theme

 All themes, styles, dimensions, strings, etc. are all customizable via overriding the resources.
 See `applock/src/main/res/values/` for details.

+### Moved to MavenCentral

+As of version 3.0.2, applock will be hosted on MavenCentral.
+Versions 3.0.1 and below will remain on JCenter.

 ### TODO:
 * Allow backup authentication options